hkilian/cryptolens/README.md

 # Crypto Scout
-Command line tool to check the prices of crypto coins and crypto portfolios.
+Command line tool to check the prices of crypto coins.